Attensadev/attensa-api-docs/source/includes/_users.md

 }
 ```

-This endpoint retrives a list of streams that a user is following
+This endpoint retrives a list of streams that a user is following.

 ### Request